admin-dashboards/react-dashboard-materialpro-lite/README.md

 > Open-Source React template released under the MIT License by WrapPixel

-MaterialPro React Admin Lite is carefully hand crafted beautiful react admin dashboard template of 2019.
-It's built with modular and modern design concept.
+MaterialPro React Admin Lite is a carefully handcrafted beautiful react admin dashboard template of 2019.
+It's built with a modular and modern design concept.
 MaterialPro React Admin Lite is completely free to download and use for your personal as well as commercial projects.

 <br />